Battle on the Irpin River: Personal names

-Algimantas, son of Mindaugas from the Alšėniškiai family, is the only Lithuanian, other than Gediminas, mentioned by the Chronicle.
+Algimantas, son of Mindaugas from the Alšėniškiai family, is the only Lithuanian, other than Gediminas, mentioned by the Lithuanian Chronicle.
 A list of Olshanskis found in the Pskov-Caves Monastery mentions Algimantas (Olgimont) who was baptized as Michael.
-His son Ivan Olshansky was a prominent noble in the Grand Duchy and, in 1399, became viceroy in Kyiv after Skirgaila's death.
+His son Ivan Olshansky was a prominent noble in the Grand Duchy and, in 1399, became viceroy in Kiev after Skirgaila's death.
 Historians struggled to reconcile Algimantas with Fiodor (Theodore) mentioned in 1331.
-At the time, newly consecrated archbishop Basil Kalika traveled from Volodymyr home to Veliky Novgorod.
-He was stopped by Prince Fiodor of Kyiv, a Tatar basqaq (tax collector), and fifty warriors.
+At the time, newly consecrated archbishop Basil Kalika traveled from Volodymyr home to Novgorod.
+He was stopped by Prince Fiodor of Kiev, a Tatar basqaq (tax collector), and fifty warriors.
 In 1916, new evidence was published that Fiodor was a brother of Gediminas and historians reinterpreted that the 1331 incident shows that Fiodor was still paying a tribute to the Mongols.
 Lithuanians gained full control of the city only in 1362 after the Battle of Blue Waters against the Golden Horde.